BethKateWalsh/R-Snippets-for-Analytics/README.md

 ## Submitting Code

-Before submitting code snippets check that your code follows these 5 practices.
+### Check that your code follows these 5 practices

 - [X] Anonymize your code by removing names of people or companies
 - [X] Write as few lines as possible